Table of Contents

 Replace the existing code with the following:

-view and define a URL pattern for the homepage.
-This pattern maps the root path (''
+blog_homeview and define a URL pattern for the homepage.
+This pattern maps the root path ('') to theblog_homeview.

 Creating Templates